 I was really curious how these coconut and tapioca pudding cakes are going to turn out.
 Until now, I have tried only traditional tapioca puddings.
 Runny, creamy and silky.

-I was secretly hoping to get that a thick, firm enough to cut with a teaspoon consistency.
+I was secretly hoping to get that thick, firm enough to cut with a teaspoon consistency.
 To my biggest delight, that’s what I’ve got 🙂 Moist, coconut flavored tapioca pudding delights!

 - 3 cups milk

 - 1 cup granulated sugar

 - ¼ cup water